 The Way Church of Harford County is a brand new church plant.
 We are committed to connecting with God and with people around the table and in the community.
 That means we are a home-based church of Missional Communities (MC’s).
-Our first Sunday Gathering will be Father’s Day June 18th.
+Our first Sunday Gathering was Father’s Day June 18th, 2017.
 Pastor Keith and his family just moved to Harford County (January 2017) and are just beginning to meet people in the community.
 This is his second church plant.
 So if you are looking for a church, want to be a part of a Church plant, have questions about your faith, and/or are new to Harford County, this would be a great way to dive in at the ground level!

 What in the world does missional mean?

 Missional is a word that gets thrown around a lot.
 It’s hard to tell if and when someone understands what the word means when it is used and applied in so many different ways.
 So the best way to approach this word is to explain what it means to us.
 Missional and Missionary are two different words with two different meanings.
 People usually think of missionaries as people who relocate to a foreign country, learn their language, and make disciples among a totally different people group.
 Missional is where Christians stay right where they are and make disciples in their own neighborhoods.
 Being missional means that we embrace the Word of God and strive to live it out on a daily basis.
 It means that we take the Great Commandment and the Great Commission seriously.
 We do life together throughout the week, not just attend a service on Sunday in a church building.
 Our church building is wherever we are as we do life together and make disciples.